Get a Grant

 For grants exceeding $2,500, organizations must apply through our Competitive Grant Cycle.
 The Fayette Community Foundation currently holds one competitive grant cycle a year, typically in the summer.

 Read the following steps to learn about the Fayette Community Foundation’s grant cycle process.

-The Foundation invites all IRS designated charitable organizations including: charitable 501(c)(3) status organizations, schools, churches* and units of government in and serving Fayette County to apply for grants.
-Organizations ineligible to apply on their own, such as service clubs, neighborhood associations, etc. may partner with one or more eligible organizations to propose collaborative programs.
+Organizations ineligible to apply on their own, such as service clubs, neighborhood associations, etc, may partner with one or more eligible organizations to propose collaborative programs.
 For such programs, the eligible organization will act as fiscal agent and project leader for any funds awarded to the work of the collaborative project.
-The Fayette Community Foundation does not award grants to individuals.